sebastianserrano/react-use-s3/README.md

 ```

 So why the Dockerfile?
 It was running on my machine said every dev.
 If you wish to run the demo app
-on a container, all you have to do is again, set your credentials in the main App and
+on a container, all you have to do is the following:
-set your bucket name on line 16 of the UploadFileButton.
-This will change in a future version of the demo, then:

 ```sh
 docker build -t react-s3-demo .